 Salesforce Events & Membership Software – Implementation Success Guide

-CloudAnalysts consultants have done many events and membership management platform implementations, building substantial membership platform expertise.
-Are you an organisation, about to embark on a membership software adoption journey?
-Read on.
-We like to share this experience and in-depth knowledge of Salesforce-based event and membership platform implementations.
+CloudAnalysts consultants have done quite a few events project implementations and have building substantial membership platform expertise.
+So, before you embark on a membership software adoption journey, let our experience and in-depth knowledge of Salesforce-based event and membership platform implementations make you more successful

-for a productive, streamlined implementation of your event and membership software, our implementation success Guide for a Salesforce-based Membership Management solution has 5 spokes on its wheel:
+For a productive, streamlined implementation of your Salesforce events software, and/or membership software, our implementation success guide for a Salesforce-based Membership Management solution has 5 themes:

 1. Simplify Before You Begin

-In short, we recommend you review and simplify your membership administration processes where possible.
-Or adjust them, to better match out-of-the-box functionality.
+We recommend you review and simplify your membership administration processes wherever possible.
+We find that many people (particularly those lower in the organisational hierarchy believe that the software must be totally tailored to the way they do things today.
+But that is a mistake.
+It is much wiser to look to improve your processes and adjust them cleverly to better match out-of-the-box functionality.
 This will save cost, lead-time and resources.
-Plus, in many cases, it helps you adopt association management best practices.
+Plus, in many cases, it will help you adopt association management best practices.

 Let me elaborate.